 Create three groups in Okta or Active Directory (if you are syncing groups from Active Directory).
 The group name should be similar to Simpplr_User, Simpplr_App_Manager and Simpplr_Admin.
 You'll use these groups to control user access on Simpplr.

 - Log in to the Okta Admin page.

 - Navigate to Application > Application and search for your Salesforce org.
 In the results, click the Application name.

 - Click on Assignments, then Assign on the left side of the screen.
 Choose Assign to Groups.

 - Search for the group called Simpplr Admins and click Assign.

-Select the Profile System Administrator and select the Permission Sets that start with Simpplr (there are 3 in total).
+Select the Profile System Administrator and select all Permission Sets that start with Simpplr.
 Once finished, click Save.
 Then go back.

 - Search for the other group called Simpplr Users and click Assign.

-Select the Profile Simpplr User and assign only the Permissions Simpplr_App_Managers and Simpplr_User.
+Select the Profile Simpplr User and assign only the Permission Simpplr_User.
 Then click Save and go back.

-- Click Done.
-You should see something similar to the image below.
+- You should see something similar to the image below.